 AUB is the first residential university in the Middle East.
 Whether they live on or near the campus in Ras Beirut, AUB students attend and participate in outstanding academic, athletic, civic, and club activities.
 AUB offers its students the opportunity to live in its residence halls and participate in a rich community life on its beautiful campus.
 We provide quality housing facilities and services to ensure an environment that enables our students to thrive personally and academically.
-The total capacity we have at the residence halls is 1,281 beds.
-Around 1,137 AUB students live on campus in university housing.
-The cost for university housing for an academic term ranges from \$1,230 for a double room to \$3,150 for a suite.
+The total capacity of the residence halls is 1281 beds.
+Around 1,097 AUB students live on campus in university housing.
+The cost for university housing ranges from \$1,538 for a standard double room to \$3,926 for a suite per person, per academic term.